Aatrox Build Guide by Sheathblade

 Aatrox's W sends a projectile that, when it hits a champion or a large jungle monster, it creates a Viktor Gravity Field.
 If such a target is hit by Infernal Chains, they are slowed, and Infernal Chains creates a zone.
 If the target fails to leave the zone in a certain amount of time, they will be pulled back to the place of impact, or where Infernal Chains hit the target.

 As you might tell, this ability is a great ganking tool.
 It allows to you cast your Q at the impact zone when you know the target isn't going to escape, guaranteeing a knockup.
 If the target has no movement abilities, they will have to burn Flash for their survival.
 It's also a good way to position yourself so that you can block out any exits that the target may have.
+However, do note that if his W hits a minion or a small monster, it will only damage the target, and will not activate the pulling part.

 E: Umbral Dash

 There are two parts to this ability.
 The passive portion is that he heals for a percentage of all damage he deals to champions, excluding damage-over-time damage, the only example being Ignite.
+This healing passive is increased when Aatrox is in his ultimate form.

 The active portion of it allows him to dash a short distance.